thdfw/gwks/pico/README.md

 - In Thonny, go to Tools / Manage Packages...
 - Search for `umqtt.simple` and install the package

-## Finding a Pico's unique identifier
+## Finding the Pico's unique identifier

 - Save `info.py` (provided in the identification directory) on the Pico
-- Physically connect the Pico to a device
-- Run `get_unique_ids.py` on that device, and read prints
+- Either run `info.py` directly on the Pico (in Thonny) or physically connect the Pico to a device and run `get_unique_ids.py` on that device

 # Sending messages through MQTT